 What can crowdsourcing software do?
-Nearly 100 percent of customers cite idea generation, opportunity capture and problem-solving as a phase of the innovation lifecycle where crowdsourcing is used, with understanding problems and gathering observations or insights as second and third at 66 percent and 54 percent respectively.
-However, crowdsourcing software has the power to do so much more throughout the innovation lifecycle.
-It can help companies grow and scale their ability to generate, vet, and de-risk ideas on which to take further action.
+Nearly 100 percent of customers cite idea generation and problem-solving as a phase of the innovation lifecycle where crowdsourcing is used, with understanding problems and gathering observations or insights as second and third at 66 percent and 54 percent respectively.
+However, crowdsourcing software has the power to do so much more throughout the innovation lifecycle, helping companies grow and scale their ability to generate, vet, and de-risk ideas on which to take further action.